Skip to main content

 About Us

-The Forestry section of the Streets Division provides tree planting, pruning, and maintenance for over 96,000 trees along more than 700 miles of Madison streets.
+The Forestry section of the Streets Division provides tree planting, pruning, and maintenance for nearly 100,000 trees along more than 700 miles of Madison streets.

 Forestry staff takes great pride in our rigid safety standards; whether planting a new tree or cleaning up after a major storm, we are dedicated to the safety of workers, residents, and property.